fendihalim/fendihalim/README.md

 - 👋 Hi, I’m @fendihalim.
 I'm currently in between jobs.
 I graduated with a master of engineering degree from UofT specializing in Data Science and Financial Engineering.
-- 👀 I’m interested in website creation and anything that can transform people's lives
+- 👀 I’m interested in linear programming, website creation, and anything that can transform people's lives
 - 🌱 I’m currently learning Jekyll
 - 💞️ I’m looking to collaborate on website creation and linear programming
 - 📫 How to reach me: twitter @fendihalim